kidsoncomputers/documentation/uganda/2020/muwanguzi/README.md

 #### Create Cloned Image

-These steps describe how to clone a customized Raspbian installation to an image file, for duplication to other SD Cards.
+These steps describe how to clone a customized Raspbian installation to an image file, for duplication to other SD Cards, and upload to the KoC website for distribution.

 - [clone-image.md](clone-image.md)

-#### Complete Image
+#### Download Complete Workstation Image

 A snapshot of the customized OS plus packages is coming soon

 [Download Here](https://www.kidsoncomputers.org/data/projects/Uganda2020/) (unknown size)

+#### Write Image to SD Card
 Using the complete image file, write it to a 32GB+ SD card as follows:
 - Unzip the file
 - Use [**Etcher**](https://www.balena.io/etcher/) or other software (https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to write the .img file to a new SD Card